avsa242/l3gd20h-spin/README.md

 P1/SPIN1:
 * spin-standard-library
-* 1 extra core/cog for the PASM I2C or SPI driver, as applicable
+* 1 extra core/cog for the PASM I2C or SPI engine, as applicable

 P2/SPIN2:
 * p2-spin-standard-library

 ## Compiler Compatibility

-* P1/SPIN1: OpenSpin (tested with 1.00.81)
+* P1/SPIN1: OpenSpin (tested with 1.00.81), FlexSpin (tested with 6.0.0-beta)
-* P2/SPIN2: FastSpin (tested with 5.0.6-beta)
+* P2/SPIN2: FlexSpin (tested with 6.0.0-beta)
 * ~~BST~~ (incompatible - no preprocessor)
 * ~~Propeller Tool~~ (incompatible - no preprocessor)
 * ~~PNut~~ (incompatible - no preprocessor)